emptymalei/StatisticalPhysics/vocabulary/vocabulary.rst

 Gaussian Intergral
 --------------------

+The Gaussian integral is a handy tool for calculating/estimating integrals.

 .. math::
    \int_{-\infty}^{\infty} e^{-ax^2} \mathrm dx = \sqrt{\frac{\pi}{a}}

 A comprehensive description of how this is done is `here <http://mathworld.wolfram.com/GaussianIntegral.html>`_.

-Basicly, we just transform the problem to the :math:`\int e^{-x} \mathrm dx` problem by integrate by part.
+The idea behind it is to transform integrals to the :math:`\int e^{-x} \mathrm dx` problem by integrate by part.

+.. admonition:: Examples
+   :class: note

+   Here are some examples.

 Visual Understanding of Functions
 ----------------------------------------------

 .. note::